-To mark its 25th anniversary World Land Trust (WLT) is launching a new, international competition for trail camera images in association with The Times newspaper.
+To mark its 25th anniversary World Land Trust (WLT) launched an international competition for trail camera images in association with The Times newspaper.

 Each of the winning entries of the four categories will win a prize of £2,000 towards their wildlife conservation project.
 The overall winner will collect an additional £3,000, making the top prize £5,000.
 The competition prizes are sponsored by WLT corporate supporter Enterprise Plants.

 The three categories for still pictures are: classic animal portrait, unusual wildlife behaviour, endangered species and new discoveries.
 The moving picture category is for footage of wildlife behaviour.